itedya/express-ts-knex-template/README.md

         - It's a sql-builder instead of ORM
     - HTTP Exceptions are written exactly the same
 - You would like TS, express, knex, env files and testing working out of the box!
-- You are tired of JWT and want a simple api-token mechanism
+- You are tired of JWT and you want a simple api-token mechanism
 - You are tired of rewriting authorization again and again in every project

 ## Authorization - what is happening here?